NikaRobaqidze/SOLID-and-Strategy-Pattern/README.md

 # SOLID and Strategy Pattern
-SOLID and Strategy patterns on java in MMORPG game example.
+SOLID and Strategy design patterns on java in MMORPG game example.

 Using: IntelJ IDEA Community Edition